Google Map |

 Trip Summary | |||

 May 9, 2018Wasootch Peak is first highpoint of long ridge that curls on east side of Kananaskis Village and continues further south over Kananaskis Peak, Old Baldy and McDougall before dropping to Evan Thomas creek.
-It has been included in Nugara fine "More Scrambles in Canadian Rockies", and as result it is now quite popular and excellent trail exists all the way to the summit.
+Outing is quite popular and excellent trail exists all the way to the summit.
 I don't scramble much anymore but was looking for something I'd be able to do without snow.
 Initial plan was Wasootch Ridge I've done several times before, but driving in it still appeared snowbound.
 To the contrary, Wasootch Peak was entirely dry -- SW ridge receives lots of warm afternoon sunshine.

 Parking is opposite (just north) of Nakiska turnoff on east side of the road.
 There will usually be several cars parked, even on weekday so you can't go wrong.
 It is right by large drainage that has been ravaged in 2013 floods.
 Initial part of the trail has been washed out so just walk in the drainage staying on left (north) side for 10 minutes or so and watch for the cairn indicating start of Wasootch summit trail.
 From there trail rises fairly steeply with some open areas that offer nice views of Kananaskis Valley.
 Most pleasant part is after you break treeline -- series of rock ribs that are great fun if scrambled directly, although trail skirts on the side.
 Final slope is your standard Talus with multitude of trails made on descent; going up stay close to ridge crest on climber right for best footing.
 Final obstacle is 3-4 meter high angle rock wall, with somewhat skimpy but solid holds.
 It is great fun if tackled directly.
 Bypass exists on both sides and is just hiking; most people seem to prefer north side as good sized cairn indicates.
 Wall is class 3, and easier than step on Heart Mountain for comparison; I downclimbed facing out on descent.
 Finish is very brief ridgewalk that has few semi-exposed steps to large rock pile that had register but little paper in.